Application for Graduate Admission

 You will be required to submit official transcripts to The Graduate School.
 They should be sent to MSU directly from your university(s), however, we do use services such as National Student Clearinghouse.

 The initial application fee is valid for no more than one (1) year from the term of the initial application.
 An applicant who has not been offered admittance will have the opportunity to reapply within this time frame without incurring an additional application fee.
-If an applicant would like to reapply to the same, or a different department, during this time, contact The Graduate School (email@example.com) with the request.
+If an applicant would like to reapply for the same program during this time, contact The Graduate School ([email protected]) with the request.
 If an applicant waits longer than one (1) year, it will be necessary to reapply and pay the application fee again.

 Note: Every applicant who applies for admission to MSU and completes an application will receive a formal decision by The Graduate School, whether they have, or have not, been admitted.